GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Introduction

-It was suggested that gas accretion and bursty star formation lead to an increased scatter of the mass--metallicity relation (MZR; \citealt{tremonti+2004,kewley+08,maiolino+2008,sanchez+2017}), as reported by simulations \citep{derossi+2017,agertz+2020,garcia+2024} and semi-analytical models (e.g., \citealt{delucia+2020}).
-Furthermore, simulations reveal a link between stellar feedback and spatial distribution of metals: enhanced stellar feedback models lead to efficient mixing of metals in the interstellar medium (ISM), which means that radial metallicity gradients are flatter on average in these cases \citep{gibson+13,mott+2013,garcia+2025b,sun_x+2025}.
-However, such metallicity gradients are physically stable only if those systems evolved long enough to reach a nearly steady state.
-Observational evidence of whether correlations between very recent star formation activity and metallicity exist on spatially resolved scales in the early Universe is scarce (e.g. \citealt{marconcini+2024}).
+It has been suggested that gas accretion and bursty star formation lead to increased scatter of the mass--metallicity relation (MZR; \citealt{Lequeux1979,tremonti+2004,kewley+08,maiolino+2008,sanchez+2017}), as reported by simulations \citep{derossi+2017,agertz+2020,garcia+2024} and semi-analytical models (e.g., \citealt{delucia+2020}).
+Furthermore, simulations reveal a link between stellar feedback and the spatial distribution of metals: models with enhanced stellar feedback lead to efficient mixing of metals in the interstellar medium (ISM), resulting in flatter radial metallicity gradients on average in these cases \citep{gibson+13,mott+2013,sun_x+2025,garcia+2025b_u}.
+However, such metallicity gradients are physically stable only if these systems had evolved long enough to reach a nearly steady state.
+Observational evidence for correlations between very recent star formation activity and metallicity on spatially resolved scales in the early Universe remains scarce (e.g., \citealt{marconcini+2024}).